Disney World Crowd Calendars for 2015

 There is just nothing else to say but let's go.

-October is almost as "cool" as September, but not quite.
+October is "cooler" than September, but not quite as quiet crowd wise.
 For the most part crowds are small, but there is a bit of a influx the first couple of weeks.
 Not nearly as overwhelming as summer, but it's still kinda busy.

-Of course, there's the spooky but fun Mickey's Not So Scary Halloween Party that draw billions of people to the Magic Kingdom (maybe not billions, but lots) several nights per week.
+Of course, there's the spooky but fun Mickey's Not So Scary Halloween Party that draws billions of people to the Magic Kingdom (maybe not billions, but lots) several nights per week.

 Hey, October is so good Dad chose it for the Palooza.
 It was fun.

 It's beginning to look a lot like Christmas.
 Yep, Christmas at Disney World starts in November.
-(Yes before Thanksgiving.)
+(Yes, it's even before Thanksgiving.
+I know, that's just wrong, but it's so right.)
 The first week of Christmas the decorations go up and the most wonderful time of the year starts.

 Thanksgiving week can get busy.
 Lots of families come and celebrate the holiday with Mickey.